Dealing with exam stress

 If you recognise any of these feelings, or are worried that exam pressure is taking over your life, you are not alone, and there are things you can do:

-- Ask for help.
-Think about all the practical support you need, and be honest with yourself about it.
+and be honest with yourself about it.
 You are allowed to ask for help.
 Talk through your concerns with your teacher/tutor who can let you know what support your school, college or uni can offer you.
-They will have spoken to lots of students before who are going through similar things, and they are likely to know about helpful resources or services available to you.
+They will have spoken to lots of students before who are going through similar things.

 If people around you - like your parents or family - are putting pressure on you, it can help to tell them what you feel able to achieve, and let them know that your expectations are different to theirs.
 You could also talk to a teacher you trust about the pressure you are under at home.

 Keep it in perspective

 Exams can help you take the next step in your academic or professional career - but results are not the only measure of success.

 What success really looks like is a lot of ups and downs, as opposed to the straight line we all imagine.
 Without failure we cannot grow, and without failure there is no success.

 I'm not an 'exams' person, I'm a practical person, and there are lots of people like me who can't stand exams but will go far with their practical skill.

 Exams aren't the be all and end all.
 There are so many wonderful things about you not determined by exams.
 There is a future without exams and you will get through.

 Take lots of breaks, look after yourself.
 Your mental health is so much more important than how you do in exams, there are always other options if you don't do as well as you want to.

 You've already achieved so much and will achieve more.
 If need be, these exams can be redone.
 Creating an immense amount of stress for yourself may lead to things which can't be undone.
 Look after yourself first.